GO Transit fares: Presto cards and contactless credit and debit cards

-If there are rides between different sets of fare zones, the discounts after the 30th trip (students) and 35th trip (adults) will be based on the total value of rides taken so far; the fare discounts are structured so that adult and student passengers pay less over the course of a month compared to paying for a paper monthly pass ahead of time; the discrepancy is to encourage passengers to adopt the Presto card over the paper monthly pass.
+If there are rides between different sets of fare zones, the discounts after the 30th trip (youths and post-secondary students) and 35th trip (adults) will be based on the total value of rides taken so far; the fare capping system is structured so that customers pay less over the course of a month compared to paying for a paper monthly pass ahead of time; the discrepancy is to encourage passengers to adopt the Presto card over the paper monthly pass.

 E-tickets

-E-tickets can be purchased at tickets.gotransit.com.
+E-tickets can be purchased from the ticketing section of GO Transit's website.
 They must be activated on a smartphone to be valid (they cannot be printed).
 Single-ride and return tickets cost the same as a paper ticket.

 Weekend Passes and Weekday Group Passes

 Other than single-ride and return tickets, the GO Transit e-ticketing website also offers One-Day Weekend Passes and Weekday Group Passes, which are valid for unlimited travel to any location on the GO Transit network within the validity period of the ticket, regardless of the origin and destination entered when purchasing the ticket.
 One-Day Weekend Passes are valid for one day on a Saturday, Sunday or statutory holiday for one person.
-Weekday Group passes are valid for one day from Monday to Friday, excluding statutory holidays, for a group of 2-5 people, depending on the type of pass purchased.
+Weekday Group passes are valid for one day from Monday to Friday, excluding statutory holidays, for a group of 2–5 people, depending on the type of pass purchased.
 These passes are available online only and must be activated on a smartphone to be valid (they cannot be printed).
 They are not valid on the Union Pearson Express.
 The prices are as follows: